eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 Remember that a full validation is run for all the affect shapes.
 Depending on the amount of data already in your store this may take a significant amount of time.
-If you are sure that your data will not violate the shapes, or otherwise need to skip validation, you can temporarily disable validation for your entire ShaclSail with `setValidationEnabled(false)`.
-Keep in mind that this affects all transactions.
+If you are sure that your data will not violate the shapes, or otherwise need to skip validation then you can read the section on [Performance](#performance).

 Do not use SPARQL to update your shapes!